 The coronavirus crisis has compelled educators everywhere to make new pedagogical shifts to meet the demands of online teaching.
-Teachers will continue to be challenged to use education technology to make remote learning engaging and design lessons with content that is much more relevant to the students they serve.
+Teachers will continue to be challenged to use education technology to make learning engaging and design lessons with content that is much more relevant to the students they serve.

 Although teachers and schools alone cannot solve these issues, educators can alleviate their impact by improving their own social and cultural competence.